 Where to find the banyan tree on Maui

-The Maui banyan tree is located at Banyan Tree Park (the former Lahaina Courthouse Square) in the heart of Lahaina, the historic whaling village in West-Maui.
+The Maui banyan tree is located at Banyan Tree Park (the former Lahaina Courthouse Square) in the heart of Lahaina, the historic whaling village in West-Maui, close to the Ka’anapali beach resorts.
 Behind it, you’ll see the Lahaina Courthouse, adjacent to Lahaina Harbor.

 Why the banyan tree was planted in Lahaina

 It’s no coincidence that this tree was planted in Lahaina.
 King Kamehameha declared the town the capital of the Hawaiian islands in 1820.
 And thanks to its ideal location on the whale migration routes and the calm ocean conditions, colorful Lahaina became a major whaling port in the 1800s.

 Soon after, King Kamehameha II also ended the strict kapu rules and began to allow missionaries to settle in the Hawaiian islands.
 The written form of the Hawaiian language was introduced and soon, the first high school openend.

 The Lahaina harbour had hundreds of ships docked.
 But the decadent behaviour of the sailors soon clashed with the attempts of the missionaries to impose their beliefs.
 The tempers flared in sun-drenched Lahaina and, in 1845, the capital was relocated to Honolulu.
 Disorderly sailors were sanctioned and the missionaries remained.